rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

       said that it is easily applicable and highly informative: in what respect? how is it demonstrated in the paper?
 ## Comments
+  - Figure **is** referenced in text (p4.7).
+Maybe need to expand a bit more on the presentation of the figure

 # Reviewer 2
 ## Points